PeterLu7799/documents/AppleML/Apple Machine Learning.md

 ## Outlines

-* Going through all the ML features that Apple provided so far.
+* Going through all the Machine learning features that Apple provided so far.
-* Introducing some core features
+* Core ML 3
-	* Core ML
+* Introducing the Apple's progress in the following tasks
 	* Vision
 	* Natural Language
 	* Speech